 Changes in interest rates have a significant effect on the real estate sector.
 Market interest rates have fluctuated strongly due to the credit crisis, during which interest rates that were relatively high fell sharply in the autumn of 2008 and have stayed at low levels in historical terms since then.
-In 2019, interest rates for the Euro reached all times lows and this trend continued in 2020, however, interest rates are generally expected to increase over time.
-In addition, the spread for financing has increased due to the changed market conditions as a result of COVID-19.
-The Group has no unhedged interest rate variable indebtedness as at 30 June 2020.
+In 2019, interest rates for the Euro reached all times lows and this trend continued in 2020, however, interest rates could increase over time.
+Currently, the spread for financing has increased due to the changed market conditions as a result of COVID-19.
+The Group has no unhedged interest rate variable indebtedness as at 30 September 2020.
 Fluctuations in interest rates affect the value of the Group's interest swap facility.
-As at 30 June 2020, there were two interest swap facilities amounting to €22.9 million.
+As at 30 September 2020, there were two interest swap facilities amounting to €23.1 million.
 An increase in interest rates may negatively affect private consumption or the ability of the Group's tenants to pay rents or may lead to a decrease in occupancy rates.